How to Get Into USC: Admissions Data and Strategies

 With acceptance rates of 11-16% in recent years, USC is a school that is looking for students who sit among the very top of their high school class and have posted SAT/ACT scores in at least the 90th percentile.

 With such a competitive admissions process, all students need to make sure that they, in conjunction with a counselor, formulate an appropriate college list, containing a complement of “target” and “safety” schools.
-Hopefully your dream of becoming at USC Trojan becomes a reality, but, in the event that things don’t unfold as hoped, you’ll still end up an institution with comparable attributes and opportunities.
+Hopefully your dream of becoming a Trojan becomes a reality, but, in the event that things don’t unfold as hoped, you’ll still end up at an institution with comparable attributes and opportunities.